john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     OK

-If there are errors, you will get a lot more information about the tests that ran.
-The `DiscoverTest` class hides the results of passing tests.

 ### Installing with SetupTools

 We saw that we can use `python setup.py test` to test our code using `setuptools`.
 But now that we have a working `setup.py`, we can perform a lot of different build steps.